A Neolithic Wonder Amidst Majestic Mountains

-Dating back 5000 years, to the late Neolithic period, Castlerigg is not just one of the oldest stone circles in Britain, it’s among the oldest in Europe.
-It’s partly this antiquity and partly its fantastic location that makes it a big draw for tourists: it sits on a small, grassy plateau watched over by mighty Skiddaw, Blencathra and the northernmost summits of the Helvellyn range.
-At dawn and dusk, it becomes a truly breathtaking sight, particularly in winter when the sun is low in the sky and the stones cast long, sinister shadows.
+The construction of the circle dates back 5000 years, to around 3000 BC.
+This was the late Neolithic period and early Bronze Age.
+Castlerigg is amongst the oldest in Europe.
+It’s partly this antiquity and somewhat the fantastic location that makes it a big draw for tourists.
+The stones sit on a small and grassy plateau.
+Mighty Skiddaw, Blencathra, and the northernmost summits of the Helvellyn range watch over them.
+At dawn and dusk, it becomes a truly breathtaking sight.
+This is particularly the case in winter when the sun is low in the sky.
+The stones can cast long, sinister shadows.

-The first written record of the circle was that of the antiquarian and Anglican clergyman William Stukeley.
-When he visited in 1725, he counted 50 stones and claimed there was a second, even larger circle in a neighbouring field.
-However, no evidence has ever been found to back this up.
+The first written record of Castlerigg Stone Circle was that of the antiquarian and Anglican clergyman William Stukeley.
+When he visited in 1725, he counted 50 stones.
+He also claimed there was a second, even larger circle in a neighbouring field.
+However, researchers have never found evidence to back this up.

-As with many other prehistoric sites throughout the world, nobody’s really sure what the people of the New Stone Age would have used the circle for, although theories abound.
+Nobody’s sure what the people of the New Stone Age would have used the circle for.
+There are many theories.
 It may have had astronomical or religious significance.
 Or maybe both?
-Archaeological excavations at the site have been limited but the discovery of a Neolithic stone axe, from Great Langdale, in the nineteenth century suggests it may have been used as a trading centre.
-The two massive uprights guarding the northern entrance to the circle seem to confirm that it was some sort of meeting place.
-It continues, today, to be a place of gathering – with people meeting here for the summer and winter solstices.
+Archaeologists have conducted limited excavations at the site.
+However, the discovery of a Neolithic stone axe from Great Langdale, in the nineteenth century suggests a trading centre.
+The two massive uprights guarding the northern entrance to the circle seem to confirm that it was a meeting place.
+It continues to be a place of gathering.
+To this day, people meet here for the summer and winter solstices.

-The circle is 100ft in diameter and consists of 38 stones, varying in height from about three feet tall to almost eight feet.
+Castlerigg Stone Circle is 100ft in diameter and consists of 38 stones.
+They vary in height from about three feet tall to almost eight feet.
 Just inside the eastern end of the circle is a group of 10 stones forming a rectangular enclosure known as ‘The Sanctuary’.
-This mysterious feature is found only at one other stone circle in Britain – the Cockpit near Pooley Bridge in the eastern Lake District.
+This mysterious feature only appears in one other stone circle in Britain Also in Cumbria, the Cockpit near Pooley Bridge in the eastern Lake District.

-A trip to the stone circle could be combined with a walk on to High Rigg.
-Passing Tewet Tarn and crossing the atmospheric moorland of Low Rigg along the way, it’s little more than two miles from Castlerigg to the top of this little fell.
-Often described as the Lake District in miniature, the ridge that then leads south from the summit is home to hidden tarns, dark crags, various other knobbly tops and a short, heather-covered spur – all with breathtaking views of Thirlmere and the Helvellyn range.
+You can combine a trip to the stone circle with a walk onto High Rigg.
+Passing Tewet Tarn and crossing the atmospheric moorland of Low Rigg along the way.
+It’s little more than two miles from Castlerigg to the top of this little fell.
+Often described as the Lake District in miniature, the ridge leading south from the summit is home to hidden tarns, dark crags, various other knobbly tops and a short, heather-covered spur.
+This walk offers breathtaking views of Thirlmere and the Helvellyn range.